 An ulcer can go through (penetrate) the muscular wall of the stomach or duodenum (the first segment of the small intestine) and continue into an adjacent organ, such as the liver or pancreas.
 This penetration causes intense, piercing, persistent pain, which may be felt in another area of the body other than the area involved.
 For example, the back may hurt when a duodenal ulcer penetrates the pancreas.
 The pain may intensify when the person changes position.

-Symptoms may be less intense in older people, in people taking corticosteroids or immunosuppressants, or in very ill people.
+Symptoms of perforation may be less intense in older people, in people taking corticosteroids or immunosuppressants, or in very ill people.
 A fever indicates an infection in the abdominal cavity.
 If the condition is not treated, shock may develop.

 A doctor suspects an ulcer when a person has characteristic stomach pain.
 Sometimes the doctor simply treats the person for an ulcer to see whether the symptoms resolve (called empiric therapy).
 If the symptoms resolve, the person most likely had an ulcer.

 Tests may be needed to confirm the diagnosis, especially when symptoms do not resolve after a few weeks of treatment, or when they first appear in a person who is over age 45 or who has other symptoms such as weight loss, because stomach cancer can cause similar symptoms.
 Also, when severe ulcers resist treatment, particularly if a person has several ulcers or the ulcers are in unusual places, a doctor may suspect an underlying condition that causes the stomach to overproduce acid.